-Google Workspace hopes to be the new home for businesses in this tentative new landscape, particularly as many look to.
+Google Workspace hopes to be the new home for businesses in this tentative new landscape, particularly as many look to extend remote working indefinitely.

 While the rebrand appears largely aimed as an effort to solidify Google’s already considerable foothold within the virtual office, Workspace also introduces new features designed to boost collaboration, productivity and human connection across displaced workforces.

-This largely builds on Google's work in bringing.
+This largely builds on Google’s work in bringing Gmail, Meet and Chat into a unified interface.
 For example, teams can now launch picture-in-picture video chat while collaborating on a Doc, Sheet or Slide, as well as create and edit documents from a Chat room without having to switch tabs.
 This is designed to bring a more human element back to remote work, Google said, while at the same time making it easier to share, pitch and collaborate on work with people outside of a given organization.

 SEE: Software as a Service (SaaS): A cheat sheet (free PDF) (TechRepublic)

 Also coming to Workspace are link previews – which are fairly self-explanatory and provide a quick glance of the information contained within a link – as well as something Google has labelled ‘smart chips’.
 These work in a similar fashion and provide a pop-up containing contact details and suggested actions when users ‘@’ mention someone within a document.

 The new integrated experience is now generally available to all paying Google Workspace (i.e. G Suite) business customers.
 The rebrand will be accompanied by a host of fresh, four-color icons for Gmail, Drive, Calendar and Meet, as well as its content creation tools such as Docs, Sheets and Slides.